-- Market Research and Development Systematically investigate markets (locally, statewide, nationwide, and globally) to determine what business and capital opportunities exist for MBE development, contract opportunities, and business acquisitions.
+Market Research and Development - Systematically investigate markets (locally, statewide, nationwide, and globally) to determine what business and capital opportunities exist for MBE development, contract opportunities, and business acquisitions.
 The Project will make optimum use of and collaborate with MBDA network to ensure that the information is made available to MBEs throughout the country.
-The Project will leverage resources available at the MBDA Office of Business Development. - 2.
-Program Promotion The Project will increase minority business development by obtaining support for the program and promoting the utilization of MBEs.
-The Project will submit client success stories for publishing on www.MBDA.gov. - MBDA will develop a promotional brochure for distribution and develop a directory of staff and services offered for inclusion on the MBDA Portal.
-The Project shall provide the necessary information to support marketing and promotion and adhere to the Manual. - 3.
-The Project shall produce client success stories in coordination with MBDA's Office of Public Affairs.
+The Project will leverage financial resources available at the MBDA Office of Business Development.

+- 2. Promotion The Project will increase minority business development by obtaining support for the Project and promoting the utilization of MBEs.
+The Project will submit client success stories for publishing on www.MBDA.gov. - 3.
+Special Initiative The Project will engage in strategic activities and initiatives that advocate growth and expansion of minority businesses by conducting finance forums and networking events between MBEs and financing sources.
+The Project will also engage in MBDA sanctioned/sponsored initiatives and/or MBDA partner sponsored initiatives. - 4.
+The Project shall produce client success stories in coordination with MBDA's Office of Public Affairs (OPA).
+Format for success story submission will be provided by MBDA OPA.
 These success stories will be submitted to MBDA via email.
-Additional information will be provided in the Manual. - 4.
-The Project staff shall promote and participate in the National Minority Enterprise Development (MED) Week activities and other events (see Appendix F: Training Requirements and Definitions). - 5.
-Develop and Maintain a Network of Strategic Partners Strategic partnerships are established to assist the Project with: (1) generating successful contract and financial transactions; (2) creating new jobs and/or retain existing jobs; (3) helping MBEs to achieve size, scale and capacity; (4) assisting MBEs to expand in global markets.
-Strategic partnership must be documented in writing through Memorandum of Understanding (MOU) or similar agreement that records the terms and conditions of the partnership.
+Additional information will be provided in the Manual. - 5.
+The Project staff shall promote and participate in the National Minority Enterprise Development (MED) Week activities and other events (see Appendix F: Training Requirements and Definitions). - 6.
+Develop and Maintain a Network of Strategic Financial Partners Strategic financial partnerships are established to assist the Project with: (1) generating and closing successful financial transactions; (2) creating new jobs and/or retain existing jobs; (3) helping MBEs to achieve size, scale and capacity; (4) assisting MBEs to expand in global markets.
+Strategic partnership must be documented in writing through Strategic Partnership Agreements that outline the terms and conditions of the partnership.
 The agreements must be shared with MBDA for coordination and tracking purposes.